Skip Navigation

 Contract Provisions

 For LLT(e) contracts, the IESO recommends that proponents incorporate planned outages in their imputed production factors to avoid availability non-performance charges.
-For capacity stream contracts, planned outages will similarly be considered as part of the calculation for availability non-performance charges.
-However, the IESO is permitting one long-term outage of the contract term up to a maximum of 12 months.
+For capacity stream contracts, planned outages will similarly be considered as part of the calculation for availability non-performance charges and will be permitted over a single month or two months during a contract year.
+However, the IESO is considering one long-term outage of the contract term up to a maximum of 12 months.

 The same environmental attributes regime as in the LT2 contracts (i.e., supplier benefits from revenue) is proposed for the first half of the 40-year contract.
-The IESO is proposing a revenue-sharing mechanism between the supplier and the IESO for the last 20 years of the LLT contract term.
+The IESO has confirmed that a revenue-sharing mechanism between the supplier and the IESO will apply for the last 20 years of the LLT contract term.

-Other items continue to remain in flux, including early in-service provisions, the rolling average period over which non-performance charges will be determined, and an applicable escalation mechanism.
+Other items remain in flux, including early in-service provisions and the rolling average period over which non-performance charges will be determined.

 Next Steps

-The IESO is offering early deliverability discussions with LLT RFP proponents between December 2025 and January 2026 and will issue deliverability guidance to proponents in Q2/Q3 2026.
-LLT proposal submissions are estimated to be due in Q4 2026 with LLT contracts to be awarded in Q1/Q2 2027.
+The IESO is offering early deliverability discussions with LLT RFP proponents between December 2025 and January 2026 and issue deliverability guidance to proponents in Q2/Q3 2026.
+LLT proposal submissions are estimated to be due in Q4 2026, with LLT contracts to be awarded in Q1/Q2 2027.

 Our team is closely monitoring developments related to the LLT RFP and will provide updates when more details are available.